Charles Milliard

-Biography
+Charles Milliard (/fr/; born September 10, 1979) is a Canadian politician, businessman, and pharmacist who has served as the leader of the Quebec Liberal Party since 2026.
+He was the president of the Quebec Federation of Chambers of Commerce (FCCQ) from 2020 to 2024.

+Early life and education

-Charles Milliard was born in Lévis in the Chaudière-Appalaches region to a carpenter-joiner father and a French teacher mother, both from Kamouraska in the Bas-Saint-Laurent.
+Charles Milliard was born in Lévis in the Chaudière-Appalaches region to a carpenter-joiner father and a French teacher mother, who later became a high school principal, both from Kamouraska in the Bas-Saint-Laurent.
+He has a brother, who is a pharmacist in the Mauricie region.
+His aunt Louise Chamberland is the mayor of Saint-Pacôme, Quebec, which is also located in Kamouraska.

-Education

-Charles Milliard holds a bachelor's degree in pharmacy and a certificate in economics from Laval University, obtained in 2002.
-He continued his studies and obtained a postgraduate certificate in management in 2005 and completed an MBA in business administration at HEC Montréal in 2007.
+Milliard holds a bachelor's degree in pharmacy and a certificate in economics from Université Laval, obtained in 2002.
+He was the president of the Canadian Pharmacy Students' Association.
+He continued his studies, obtaining a postgraduate certificate in management in 2005 and completed an master of business administration at HEC Montréal in 2007.

 Professional career

-From 2003 until 2016, Charles Milliard held several positions within Uniprix, a chain of drugstores, before becoming its Executive Vice-President in 2013.
+From 2003 until 2016, Milliard held several positions within Uniprix, a chain of drugstores, before becoming its executive vice-president from 2013 to 2017.
+He was seen on the show Deux filles le matin, presenting a segment on medications.

-Between 2017 and 2019, he held various positions as vice-president of the public relations firm National Public Relations.
+Between 2017 and 2019, he held various positions, including vice president of the public relations firm National Public Relations.
 He was then responsible for provincial, national and international mandates related to the health sector.

-In 2019, Charles Milliard became président-directeur général of the Fédération des Chambres de commerce du Québec (FCCQ) before announcing his resignation in June 2024.
+In 2019, Milliard became président-directeur général of the Fédération des Chambres de commerce du Québec (FCCQ) before announcing his resignation in June 2024.

+Millard was also on the board of directors of Festival de Lanaudière and Festival TransAmériques.
+As chair of the Lanaudière Festival, he model it after the Stratford Festival by enhancing the visitor experience, developed agritourism, and improved hospitality infrastructure.

+Following the 2025 leadership campaign, Milliard accepted a position at Bishop's University's Williams School of Business for the fall 2025 term.